SymfonyCasts/phpspec/sfcasts/test-doubles.md

 want you to see is that, inside of it, is something called an `ObjectProphecy`.
 Woh, cool name.

-Technically speaking, phpspec's doesn't have its own mocking system - it uses a totally independent library called prophecy.
+Technically speaking, phpspec doesn't have its own mocking system - it uses a totally independent library called prophecy.
 Well, the truth is that the phpspec team made and maintains both libraries - but prophecy *is* its own library, and can even be used in PHPUnit.